Extreme Computing

 How did you learn all this stuff?

 I’ve tinkered with computers and the software that runs on them for the past 25 years.
+I’ve learned a lot by taking things apart, putting them back together, and doing all of my own maintenance – software and hardware.

 I also got a computer science degree from the University of Tennessee.
 Don’t feel like you have to pursue a college degree to know a lot about computers – you absolutely do not.